Boom Boom (film): Plot

 The short begins with a bunch of explosions, with bombs, bullets, rockets, and fireworks; and many people immediately rushed into war.
-One worker who appears climbing up the steps from a nearby shelter, he starts giving attention by blowing his trumpet until a nearby rocket exploded on him.
-His clothes are wrinkled, the part of the area went into deep-land, and his trumpet went out of shape with many curves.
+One worker who appears climbing up the steps from a nearby shelter, he starts giving attention by blowing his trumpet until a nearby rocket explodes on him.
+His clothes are wrinkled, the part of the area goes into deep-land, and his trumpet goes out of shape with many curves.
 He later flattens itself up as he slowly faints and dies.

-On the next scene, another person (who appears to be a dog) shoots a machine gun in front on top of the abandoned brick house's chimney.
-2 members later worked together to shoot a cannon in front of the chimney.
+In the next scene, another person (who appears to be a dog) shoots a machine gun in front on top of the abandoned brick house's chimney.
+Two members later work together to shoot a cannon in front of the chimney.
 One out of the two workers then comes out of the cannon's hole and knocks the dog out with his mallet.
-The dog then starts to feel dazed as he lays down of the chimney as he started to faint.
-A cow (who appears to look like Clarabelle) then starts to run before getting attacked.
-One bullet, or rocket, managed to rip her suit up; and another rips his hat.
-Her hands are later trapped by the hole of her hat.
-She managed to go inside of some shelter.
-She then closes the door by using his right foot.
-An incoming bullet then later went through the cow's legs, smashing the bottom of the door.
-The bullet then smashes the top of the door and destroys most of the right side of the wall.
-Another bullet went through but the bullet didn't decide to destroy something.
-Instead the bullet saws the broken hat that came from the cow.
-He rushes as he recognized some rockets and grabbing some piano keys.
-She then plays with the cannons by playing the first phrase of the familiar tune "Yankee Doodle" until another bullet destroys the house; killing her.
-It displays the sky with the cow (who apparently goes straight to heaven with wings, and having a different color scheme) plays the last parts of "Yankee Doodle" with her harp.
-Another dog person came along with very big teeth, aiming his gun until he hits the trigger.
+The dog then starts to feel dazed as he lays down of the chimney as he starts to faint.

+A cow then starts to run before getting attacked.
+One bullet, or rocket, manages to rip his suit up; and another rips his hat.
+His hands are later trapped by the hole of his hat.
+He manages to get inside of a shelter.
+He then closes the door by using his right foot.
+An incoming bullet then goes under the cow's legs, smashing the bottom of the door.
+The bullet later smashes the top of the door and destroys most of the right side of the wall.
+Another bullet goes through but the bullet doesn't destroy anything.
+Instead, the bullet sees the broken hat that came from the cow.
+He rushes as he recognizes some rockets and grabbing some piano keys.
+He then plays with the cannons by playing the first phrase of the familiar tune "Yankee Doodle" until another bullet destroys the house; killing him.
+It displays the sky with the cow (who apparently goes straight to heaven with wings, and having a different color scheme) plays the last parts of "Yankee Doodle" with his harp.

+Another dog person comes along with very big teeth, aiming his gun until he hits the trigger.
 A cork that attaches to the string of the gun hits him in the top of his nose, and nearly into his eyes.
 Another dog person then shoots with a machine gun as he starts to shake as he walks into the next position.
 The same dog person with the very big teeth then does the same thing but by covering his head with his hat.
-He tries to look but got hit by the cork in the same position.
-Another dog appears as he literally pulled the tag off of one of the hand-grenades.
+He tries to look but gets hit by the cork in the same position.

+Another dog appears as he literally pulls the tag off of one of the hand-grenades.
 He immediately tries to throw the grenade, but immediately throws the cork instead.
 The dog then gets sent way up high in the air after the explosion.
-The ambulance later was driven down the street until the driver recognized the person.
+The ambulance is later driven down the street until the driver recognizes the person.
 He speeds up, landing the person into his net, and dumps him straight to the back of his ambulance.